IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

    | SHB | IDB | EPB | EPB |    ...    | EPB |
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~
-{: #pcapng-classic-libpcap-figure title="File structure example: a pcapng file similar to a classical libpcap file"}
+{: #pcapng-classic-libpcap-fig title="File structure example: a pcapng file similar to a classical libpcap file"}

-{{complex-pcapng-figure}} shows a complex example file.
+{{complex-pcapng-fig}} shows a complex example file.
 In addition to the minimum file above, it contains packets captured from three interfaces,
    capturing on the third of which begins after packets have arrived on
    other interfaces, and also includes some Name Resolution Blocks (NRB)